Learn about US financial aid , Pūtea āwhina a Amerika

 How you get your money

 Federal aid money is not sent directly to your bank account.
-The US Government disburses loan money to Massey, and we use it to pay your tuition fees.
+The US government disburses loan money to Massey.
+We use that money to pay your tuition fees.
 Then we transfer any money left into your New Zealand bank account.
-Use this to pay for your accommodation and other study and living costs.
+You use this money to pay for your accommodation and other study and living costs.

-US Government regulations mean we give your federal aid to you in instalments, called 'disbursements'.
-So you need to have enough money to cover your costs before you get your first disbursement.
+US government regulations require Massey to pay your federal aid to you in instalments, called 'disbursements'.
+So you must have enough money to cover your costs before your first disbursement is paid.

 If you want a US federal loan, you may need to apply for a new loan each year because:

-- a federal loan covers your costs for one year or less
+• a federal loan covers your costs for 1 year or less

-Even if you’re a returning student, you need to fill in two forms each year to apply for a loan.
+Even if you’re a returning student, you must complete 2 forms each year to apply for a loan.

-You don’t have to apply if you don’t need federal aid for the year.
-Or you can choose to borrow less than the full amount of your financial aid package for the year.
+You don’t have to apply if you don’t need federal aid for the year, or you could borrow less than the full amount of your financial aid package.

 Dependent and independent students

-How much you can borrow in federal loans depends on whether you are a dependent or independent student.
-You need to say which you are when you fill in your Free Application for Federal Student Aid Form (FAFSA) each year.
+How much you can borrow in federal loans depends on whether you are a dependent or an independent student.
+You must state this when you fill in your Free Application for Federal Student Aid Form (FAFSA) each year.

 Dependent and independent students at Federal Student Aid